ZaynHub/Mini-CSS-Project/README.md

 # Mini-CSS-Project
-created a sidebar menu using checkbox as a button
+Created a Sidebar Menu Using Checkbox As a Button